 5 of 12All photos

-"This easy-to-make bruschetta is made with green lentils, which are a good source of protein and an excellent source of fiber," says Toby Amidor, M.S., R.D., nutrition partner with USA Pulses.
+"This easy-to-make bruschetta is made with green lentils, which are a good source of protein and an excellent source of fiber," says dietitian and cookbook author Toby Amidor, R.D.
 "Studies have found that adding more pulses like lentils into your diet can help reduce the risk of chronic diseases like heart disease and type 2 diabetes."
-Try out these other bruschetta and healthy appetizer ideas.
+Also: These heart-healthy apps are perfect for your next party.

 Get the recipe: Lentil Caprese Bruschetta